 Step 1: Get familiar with your risk

-The U.S. has around 15 very diverse climates and our cities are spread across nearly 2.3 billion acres of land.
-If you invest in several states it can be a challenge to keep up with the changing weather conditions in each region, so having property managers that communicate timely and operate proactively using a preventive mindset is crucial.
-Even if your properties are all located within the same city, the unpredictable weather we’ve experienced the past few years requires that you or your PM be on the ball for anything that could suddenly drop out of the sky.
+The United States has around 15 diverse climates with cities spread across nearly 2.3 billion acres of land.
+If you invest in several states, it can be a challenge to keep up with the changing weather conditions in each region.
+Communicating with tenants in a timely manner and operating proactively is crucial.
+Even if your properties are all located within the same city, the unpredictable weather we’ve experienced the past few years requires that you or your property manager be on the ball for anything that could suddenly drop out of the sky.
 The first step to minimizing losses is becoming familiar with the weather where you invest.
-The following maps show which areas are most prone to severe thunderstorms, hail, tornadoes and flooding.
+The following maps show which areas are most prone to severe thunderstorms, hail, tornadoes, and flooding.

 The second step to minimizing losses from severe weather is to make a plan and take action.
-Some items you can do well in advance of a storm approaching, where other steps might not be possible or practical to do until just before the storm arrives.
-Either way, advance planning will enable you to act swiftly to protect your property and any inhabitants in a severe weather event.
+Some actions you can take well in advance of a storm approaching, whereas other steps might not be possible or practical to do until just before the storm arrives.
+Either way, planning ahead will enable you to act swiftly to protect your property and any inhabitants in a severe weather event.

-Catastrophic weather events can completely destroy your property, but even smaller storms can create costly damage.
-They may cause power outages that lead to sump pump failures, flooded basements, damaged furnaces and water heaters.
-Lack of A/C can create a ripe environment for mold growth, and at times looters may even take advantage of a lack of security.
-Let’s discuss four common spring weather hazards and how you can prepare for those risks.
+Catastrophic weather events can completely destroy your property and even minor storms can create costly damage.
+Storms may cause power outages that lead to sump pump failures, flooded basements, and damaged furnaces or water heaters.
+A lack of AC can create a ripe environment for mold growth, and it is possible that looters may take advantage of a lack of security due to power outages.
+Below are the four most common spring weather hazards and how to prepare for those risks.

 - Be sure your sump pump and security alarm are both connected to battery backups.

 - Use a generator during power outages.
 (Remember to keep generators and other alternate power/heat sources outside and never try to power the house wiring by plugging a generator into a wall outlet.)